-Join Dan Gookin for an in-depth discussion in this video Returning a value from a function, part of Up and Running with C.
+Join Dan Gookin for an in-depth discussion in this video Returning a value from a function, part of Learning C (2014).

 - Most functions in the C library return a value.…Even when that value isn't used it's available.…Returning a value allows functions to generate output.…Most of the time that output is based on the input…or arguments passed to the function.…In this movie I explain how functions return values.…They can simply generate the information…or they can manipulate arguments to produce specific output.…I'll also cover a few rules and regulations…regarding functions in the C language.…This code contains a function called gimmeAnA.…